 Interview : Larry Herman

 Larry Herman was born in New York but emigrated to the UK during the Vietnam War.
 An award-winning documentary photographer, his projects have included A Northern Family, on the working lives of two fishing families in the Norwegian Arctic, and Waged London depicting workers who sell their labour by the hour.
 He is best known in Scotland for his series Clydeside 1974-76, which documents the area around the Clyde during a period of acute industrial decline.
-His work is held by the National Galleries of Scotland and the Tate gallery, (London).
+His work is held by several collections including the Museum of London, National Galleries of Scotland, the Tate gallery, (London) and the Victoria & Albert Museum.

 LH: Definitions are not for me to assign any real value to.
 I think of myself as a portrait photographer.
 That is to say, I photograph people in the context of some aspect of their environment.
 Sometimes I’ll call myself a social documentarian.
 And then, frequently, I’ll be at an event working directly alongside news photographers.
 Of course, the day after a photograph is in a newspaper then, that photograph becomes a documentary photograph perhaps even with some historic value.